-- 1) A 30 m buffer (setback) will be established from the outermost edge of the unevaluated wetland communities in the study area as per Figure 1.1. - 2) No development, grading, fill or building envelopes are to intrude into this buffer (setback), which shall consist of natural self-sustaining vegetation indigenous to the study area. - Directional Drilling be the required method for the installation of the sanitary sewer within the section running through the wetland communities and associated buffer areas to minimize any potential negative impacts. - 4) Low impact development (LID) practices will be incorporated into the proposed development so as to maintain surface water flow to wetlands.

-5) Wetland compensation will be completed for any smaller wetlands recommended for removal in consultation with ORCA and appropriate permits obtained.
+- 1. A 30 m buffer (setback) will be established from the outermost edge of the unevaluated wetland communities in the study area, with a few wetlands protected with a 15-meter buffer as per Figure 1.1. - 2.
+No development, grading, fill or building envelopes are to intrude into this buffer (setback), which shall consist of natural self-sustaining vegetation indigenous to the study area. - 3.
+Directional Drilling be the required method for the installation of the sanitary sewer within the section running through the wetland communities and associated buffer areas to minimize any potential negative impacts. - 4.
+Low impact development (LID) practices will be incorporated into the proposed development so as to maintain surface water flow to wetlands. - 5.
+Wetland compensation will be completed for any smaller wetlands recommended for removal in consultation with ORCA and appropriate permits obtained. - 6.
+A 5-year post build-out effectiveness monitoring plan will be implemented to ensure the performance of the 30-metre buffer and any wetland compensation area(s) developed, amongst other proposed mitigation measures.